California Naturalist Program Spring 2022 at Point ReyesApril 9, 2022

-Over the course of five separate Saturdays starting April 10th – May 8th, students will experience Point Reyes National Seashore in ways the casual visitor cannot, working in areas less traveled alongside some of California’s most knowledgeable naturalists.
-Spring is a great time for students to experience the richness and biodiversity that Point Reyes has to offer.
-Class size will be limited for appropriate physical distancing.
+Over the course of five separate Saturdays starting April 9th – May 7th, students will experience Point Reyes National Seashore in ways the casual visitor cannot, working in areas less traveled alongside some of California’s most knowledgeable naturalists.
+Experience the richness and biodiversity that Spring in Point Reyes has to offer.

 Graduates of this program will be ready to take an active role in natural resource conservation, education, and restoration.
 Upon completion, graduates will receive an official California Naturalist Certification and are eligible for 4 credit units from UC Davis Extension.

 *If you have any special circumstances or questions, please contact us that email@example.com.*

 *Scholarships are available for this program.
 Early career professionals, people of color, the LGBTQ+ community, or those working/interested in the outdoor education field are strongly encouraged to apply.
 Please complete this short online scholarship application by 9:00am on February 28, 2022 for consideration.
 Scholarship offers will be announced on or before Monday March 7th.
 For questions, email us at firstname.lastname@example.org.*